The Golden Girls: Their Greatest Moments: Summary

 Bea Arthur, Rue McClanahan and Betty White reunite to co-host a retrospective of The Golden Girls.
 Estelle Getty, who had retired from show business, was unable to participate due to failing health.

 The special features a montage of clips from the women's favorite episodes and musical moments from the show, never-before-seen bloopers and outtakes, behind-the-scenes footage, as well as interviews with executive producers Paul Junger Witt and Tony Thomas, and creator/writer Susan Harris.

 The women also introduce clips focused on their individual characters and comment on their character's specific traits and quirks.
-During the special, Bea Arthur pays tribute to late actor Herb Edelman, who played the recurring role of her character's ex-husband Stanley Zbornak during the series' seven-year run.
+During the special, Bea Arthur pays tribute to actor Herb Edelman, who played the recurring role of her character's ex-husband Stanley Zbornak during the series' seven-year run.
 A new version of the show's theme song "Thank You for Being a Friend" was recorded for this special.